riferrei/is-using-kop-a-good-idea/README.md

 🏬 Shared Apache Pulsar Infrastructure
 --------------------------------------

 Before jumping into any of the scenarios, you must start the shared infrastructure all of them will use.
-This includes one Zookeeper instance, two Zookeeper instances, and two Pulsar brokers.
+This includes one Zookeeper instance, two Bookkeepers, and two Pulsar brokers.

 1️⃣ Start the persistence layer